hackclub/jams/jams/singles/voxel-animation/en-US.md

 scene.background = loader.load("assets/skybox.jpg");
 ```

-This will set the background to the `assets/skybox.png`, isn't that handy!
+This will set the background to the `assets/skybox.png`, isn't that **handy**!

+**TIP: Make sure if you have time to find your own skybox, as to make your animation unique and to have a touch of your own personality!
+A place I have been using for a while now for skyboxes is Unsplashed, check it out!
+If you don't have time, feel free to keep using the default one.**

 ### Background Audio